poliorcetics/named-arguments-rfc/00-intro-summary.md

 This is my first attempt at an RFC, any feedback is welcome :slight_smile:.

 Named arguments have been proposed before, several times, in several forms.
 This document will list below some links found on this forum about them or in past RFCs.
 It will also try to review what exists in other programming languages before presenting its solution.

-But first, some goals for this post:
+But first, some goals for this RFC:

 - The solution **must** be backward compatible so that it can be backported to Rust Edition 2015, 2018 and possibly 2021 (depending on the time (and if) this is accepted).